 One writer has also worked out that Waller’s calculation for the number of stops required by Santa is incorrect.
 He stated that Waller’s calculation has not taken into account those homes where there are no children.

 Roger Highfield, author of ‘Can Reindeer Fly?
 The Science of Christmas’, suggests that Waller has taken into account that Santa could have a high tech solution up his sleeve.
 For example, ‘inertial dampers’ – a device that is used in the Star Trek films to help keep crew members from getting squashed as the Enterprise heads to Warp 8 – could potentially be used by Santa to resolve the high-acceleration issue.
 While this tech is not currently known to our science – it might be known to Santa.

 Others have offered the idea that Santa might be able to manipulate time by creating an artificial time bubble around him and his sleigh.
 If so, they suggest, he could speed himself up as much as he needed to.

-However Santa does achieve his incredible delivery schedule, he delights millions of children on Christmas morning every year as he has done for more than a century.
+However, when it comes to Santa physics, he does achieve an incredible delivery schedule to delights millions of children on Christmas morning every year – as he has done for more than a century.
 Perhaps it is just magic.